patelb200/ansible-playbooks/README.md

 # ansible-playbooks
 General playbooks that I find helpful to automate various tasks.

+### List of Playbooks
+- `docker_install_debian` - automate installing docker on raspberry pi or debian os using ansible tasks.

 ## Docker installation on Debian

 ### Variable Parameters